 \section{ACKNOWLEDGMENTS}

-We thank Sergey Bravyi, Antonio Mezzacapo, Rudy Raymond, and Toshinari Itoko for fruitful discussions, and Ryo Takakura, Naixu Guo, and Kazuki Yamaga for helpful comments on the manuscript.
-IH has done part of this study during the internship at IBM Research -- Tokyo in 2018.
-IH also acknowledges support by Grant-in-Aid for JSPS Research Fellow (JP18J10310).
+We thank Sergey Bravyi, Antonio Mezzacapo, Rudy Raymond, and Toshinari Itoko for fruitful discussions and Ryo Takakura, Naixu Guo, and Kazuki Yamaga for helpful comments on the manuscript.
+I.\ H.\ has done part of this study during the internship at IBM Research -- Tokyo in 2018.
+I.\ H.\ also acknowledges support by Grant-in-Aid for JSPS Research Fellow (JP18J10310).